michael105/michael105.github.io/syscalls.md

 	  and generate a html table.

-The 'script' (it is functional, that's all) and the table for the kernel 6.3 are linked below..
+The 'script' (it is functional, that's all) is linked below.

 [parse.pl](parse.pl)